Transport, Postal and Warehousing is the largest employer in Hume City, making up 19.9% of total employment.

-In combination these three industries employed 39,949 people in total or 44.6% of local workers.
+In combination these three fields accounted for 39,949 people in total or 44.6% of the local workers.

 The major differences between the jobs held by local workers of Hume City and Victoria were:

-- A larger percentage of local workers employed in Transport, Postal and Warehousing (19.9% compared to 4.7%)
+- A larger percentage of local workers employed in the field of Transport, Postal and Warehousing (19.9% compared to 4.7%)

-- A larger percentage of local workers employed in Manufacturing (16.0% compared to 7.8%)
+- A larger percentage of local workers employed in the field of Manufacturing (16.0% compared to 7.8%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (5.6% compared to 12.5%)
+- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (5.6% compared to 12.5%)

-- A smaller percentage of local workers employed in Professional, Scientific and Technical Services (2.1% compared to 7.9%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (2.1% compared to 7.9%)